donovanborje/donovanborje/README.md

-Hey there, I'm Donovan - born and raised in the Bay Area, I'm an avid hiker, Porsche enthusiast, food-seeker, trumpet player, and world-traveller.
+👋🏽💃🏽 Hey there, I'm Donovan - born and raised in the Bay Area, I'm an avid hiker, Porsche enthusiast, food-seeker, trumpet player, and world-traveller.
 I'm currently focused on Enterprise Inside Sales, pursuing and closing business within Enterprise subsidiaries.

-I started at GitHub in January of 2024 supporting what eventually became the AMER Digital Sales team within Corporate sales.
-I supported our West Enterprise team in AMER, partnering closely with some of our strongest AEs and several of GitHub’s largest enterprise accounts.
-More recently, I’ve transitioned to a new role piloting Inside Sales within the Sales Development workflow, where I focus on subsidiaries of Fortune 100 companies—showing them how their parent organizations ship better, more secure software with GitHub.
+💻 I started at GitHub in January of 2024 supporting what eventually became the AMER Digital Sales team within Corporate sales.
+I then transitioned to supporting our West Enterprise team in AMER, partnering closely with some of our strongest AEs and several of GitHub’s largest enterprise accounts.
+More recently, I piloted a new role within the Sales Development organization, Inside Sales - where I focused on subsidiaries of Fortune 100 companies—showing them how their parent organizations ship better, more secure software with GitHub.
+The pilot was then rolled out to other regions, including AMER East Enterprise, and EMEA.

+🚀 Today, I support our AMER Digital Sales team.
+I sell any and everything GitHub to smaller engineering companies or startups.
+Thanks for reading, hopefully we'll chat soon!

 ![IMG_6811](https://github.com/user-attachments/assets/0cd5e4bd-e37f-4d41-91f4-e2325abe428e)
 <!--